andrasfe/decfed-eth/testbed/README.md

 ```bash
 python3 toolkit.py deploy-contract
 ```

+copy the contract address.
+E.g., for NoScore.
+You will need it when you launch the ML containers (below)

 ### Datasets

 File `trainingSet.tar` needs to be placed under `testbed/datasets/$DATASET/`, then expanded.
 Then run `python3 data_loader.py`.